 The agency has identified three asteroids that could be good candidates for each capture option so far and anticipates finding one or two per year for each option.
 Efforts to identify good candidates for the mission are also helping augment NASA’s existing work to survey near-Earth objects and identify those that could threaten Earth.
 In addition to the spaceflight capabilities ARM will advance, the mission will also represent a new opportunity for planetary defense demonstrations, to help mitigate asteroid risks in the future.

-NASA has identified almost 12,000 Near Earth Objects to-date, including 96 percent of near Earth asteroids larger than .6 miles (1 kilometer) in size.
+NASA has identified almost 12,000 Near Earth Objects to-date, including 96 percent of near-Earth asteroids larger than .6 miles (1 kilometer) in size.
 NASA has not detected any objects of this size that pose an impact hazard to Earth in the next 100 years.

-Teams at NASA centers spent 2014 testing various technologies, including solar electric propulsion, new spacesuits designs and sample collection tools, that will be used by astronauts on the journey to Mars and demonstrated on ARM.
+Teams at NASA centers spent 2014 testing various technologies, including solar electric propulsion, new spacesuits designs, and sample collection tools, that will be used by astronauts on the journey to Mars and demonstrated on ARM.

-NASA’s Asteroid Grand Challenge is an effort to reach beyond traditional boundaries and encourage partnerships and collaboration with a variety of organizations to find all asteroid threats to human population and know what to do about them.
-The challenge had success in 2014 engaging the public through a variety of new partnerships, such as ECAST, SpaceGAMBIT and the Asteroid Data Hunter contest.
+NASA’s Asteroid Grand Challenge is an effort to reach beyond traditional boundaries and encourage partnerships and collaboration with a variety of organizations to find all asteroid threats to the human population and know what to do about them.
+The challenge had success in 2014 engaging the public through a variety of new partnerships, such as ECAST, SpaceGAMBIT, and the Asteroid Data Hunter contest.